WileyBui/Create-It-Now/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

-* We used Bootstrap 5.0 accordions as components to display our projects, to-do items, and journal entries.
+* Users can either take a picture and upload an image from their device to a journal entry.

+* Push notification that notifies the users of their uncompleted to-do items and any to-do items that are due in the next 2 days.

+* Project progress: When all to-do items from a project are completed, the project progress status changes to "Completed" from "In Progress" by asking the database if there are no 'isComplete == false' left from the project's to-do items.

-However, they all had the same IDs, which means if a user clicked on one accordion's header, the current accordion as well as every other accordions also collapsed or showed up at the same time.
-Our solution was to concatenate the HTML ID along with an index, all of which gets binded to the data-bs-target, ie:
+* Bootstrap accordions: we didn't know how to make each accordion ID unique because clicking an accordion can also collapse other accordions; our solution was to concatenate the HTML ID along with an index, all of which gets binded to the data-bs-target, ie:
 `:data-bs-target="'#' + type + '-flush-collapse-' + index"`.
-This now lets the user click on a single accordion header to collapse the whole accordion without impacting other ones.

-- Accordion collapse bug when clicked --- Wiley will explain more about this later
-* ...

 **Which (if any) device integration(s) does your app support?**